RoninTech/ta-helper/content/travels/bangkok-chiang-mai.md

 omit_header_text: true
 ---

-John and Rita dropped us off at Cranbrook airport on December 12, it was a nice morning but there had been some snow.
-We had left early so we could take our time on the drive so went for coffee together before leaving.
-Our flight this time was Cranbrook-Vancouver-Tokyo-Bangkok.
-I had arranged to meet Jayne at the airport, we were supposed to have 2 hours but it was pouring when we arrived and took over 30 minutes to get a gate and get off the plane.
+John and Rita dropped us off at Cranbrook airport on December 12.
+It was a nice morning but there had been some snow.
+We'd left early so we could take our time on the drive and went for coffee together before leaving.
+Our flight this time was [Cranbrook-Vancouver-Tokyo-Bangkok](http://www.gcmap.com/mapui?P=YXC-YVR-HND-BKK).
+I had arranged to meet my sister Jayne at the airport.
+We were supposed to have 2 hours in Vancouver but it was pouring when we arrived and took over 30 minutes to get a gate and get off the plane.
 We did get to spend a quick half hour with Jayne before we headed through customs.

 </br>
 <div style="text-align: center">